sacielo/markdown-cv/index.md

 - B.Sc. and M.Sc. student in Physics, oriented to Astrophysics and and Space Physics
 - Pupil at the Excellency School "Scuola Superiore di Catania" (SSC)

-My undergraduate studies gave me a scientific education well-balanced among theorethical and experimental Physics, astronomical observations and computer science.
-In parallel, my SSC scholarship provided complementary and advanced courses such as _numerical methods for science_, _Neuroinformatics and neural networks_, _Game Theory_ and _Statistical Physics_ and allowed the discussion an additional dissertation.
+My undergraduate studies gave me a scientific education well-balanced among theorethical and **experimental** Physics, astronomical observations and **computer science**.
+In parallel, my SSC scholarship provided complementary and **advanced courses** such as _Numerical Methods for Physics_, _Neuroinformatics and Neural Networks_, _Game Theory_ and _Statistical Physics_ and allowed the discussion of an additional dissertation.

 ## Projects and Activities
 >  _"In order to live free and happily you must sacrifice boredom.
 It is not always an easy sacrifice." - R. Bach_